Table of Contents

 The first mention of earrings is found in Genesis 35:1-4.
 This tells of when Jacob was instructed by God to take his family to Bethel.
 There, they were to be presented at the altar of the Lord.
 However, before they could be consecrated at that place of holiness, Jacob was given a very specific command.
 His household was told to “put away the strange gods that are among you… And they gave unto Jacob all the strange gods which were in their hand, and all the earrings which were in their ears: and Jacob hid them under the oak which was by Shechem.”

 Here, God’s people were asked to simply put away strange or false gods.
 In this process they removed their earrings from their ears.
 This brings up a connection between earrings and false gods.
-Earrings is connected with sin in this case appears to be the worship of self-adornment as a false god.
-This is similar to the proudful Israel that God judges (Isaiah 3:16-20).
+The wearing of earrings is connected with sin as it appears to be the worship of self-adornment as a false god.
+This is similar to the proud Israel that God judges (Isaiah 3:16-20).

 In the New Testament, Paul wrote, “In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; not with broided hair, or gold, or pearls, or costly array; But (which becometh women professing godliness) with good works” (1 Timothy 2:9, 10).
 Paul commends women who profess godliness to not wear gold or pearls.
 This includes earrings made of these materials.